Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 * `git add path/to/file` to add the specific file you've changed to your commit, giving you more control over what happens.
 This allows you to use `git diff --cached` to see a summary of your changes - press enter or space until `END` is highlighted then press `q` to exit - before you commit like before with `git commit`.
 * Add and commit in a single command with `git commit -a`.
 You can append `--dry-run` to preview what happens without actually carrying it out.

 At any point, you can use `git status` to check what's happening.
-This will list files you've created or modified but not added yet, as well as files you've added but not committed.
+This will list files you've created, deleted or modified but not added yet, as well as files you've added but not committed.
 It also shows you if your local repository is ahead of, or behind, your remote one - see "Pushing changes" below.

+*(You still need to `add` files you've deleted - which means you'll need to run `git add` followed by the path to the file you've removed.
+You can use `git status` to list any missing files if you forget where they were located.)*

 Ideally, you would only change one file between each commit.
-This way, if you need to revert a change, you only need to revert *one change*, not a whole stack of them!
+This way, if you need to revert a change, you only need to revert *one change*, not several of them!
 See [this explanation](https://christitus.com/using-github-correctly/#using-github-properly) for why that can be helpful.

 I didn't do this step until after I'd done the Customisation step below, so to maintain one-change-per-commit and keep a record of my changes, I restored the folder to how it was before and restored the files I'd changed one-by-one, committing after each.
 You shouldn't have to if you do this step first - just make sure `zola serve` isn't running when you commit, or add `public/` to your `.gitignore` (see mine [here](https://github.com/Jordan-Glass/blog.jglass.me/blob/main/.gitignore)).